karlgroves/overlayfactsheet/README.md

 ### Endorse this statement

+Please note: The content of the Overlay Factsheet may change over time.
+Specifically, content may be added, edited, or removed to provide additional clarity, additional evidence, or other changes in keeping with the goal of sharing facts on overlays.
+Please understand this before requesting your signature be added.
+These changes are and will be made in a good faith effort to continue to raise awareness of overlays, their traits, strengths, and weaknesses.
+Please be sure to "Watch" this repo to review if any of the changes are consequential enough to change your endorsement.

 #### EASY:  If the whole PR thing is something you're not comfortable with you can do one of three things:

  * Log an Issue in this repo: Click "Issues" and follow the process of adding an issue that indicates that you want to sign